-In partnership with Central Carolina Community College and The Small House Institute, Chatham Habitat for Humanity will build a 500-square foot “small house” in the summer of 2014.
+In partnership with Central Carolina Community College and The Small House Institute, Chatham Habitat for Humanity built a 500-square foot “small house” in the summer of 2014.
 It is our goal to engage the community in a conversation about small houses, to learn more about how we could incorporate small houses into future developments, and to determine if we could serve a larger portion of the population by making small houses an option for future Habitat homeowners.

 We would like to explore the possibility of adding small houses to the potential offerings for Habitat families.
 “It is possible that a small house would enable Chatham Habitat to serve seniors, single adults, young couples, adults with disabilities, or disabled veterans,” said Harvey Harman, Chatham Habitat’s Construction Director and the instructor of the CCCC course.
 When clustered together, a community of small houses could serve segments of the population that our current offering of single-family homes does not suit.
 It is our goal that this small house will be fully handicap accessible, functionally designed, highly energy efficient, aesthetically pleasing, and will meet all building code requirements.
 This first small house is a model; in building one small house, we hope to learn more about the community that we seek to serve.

 Beginning in June of 2014, Harvey Harman will instruct a Central Carolina Community College course on Small House construction.
 The students, along with Chatham Habitat volunteers and other interested parties, will construct and finish the small house on Chatham Habitat’s property on West Street in Pittsboro.
 The house will be visible from the road, and open to the public during business hours.